zhanzhenzhen/js-bundler/README.md

 # js-bundler

 Bundles the specified file and all "required" files into one.
-Similar to browserify, but no Node built-in module shims.
+Similar to browserify, but no Node built-in module shims, no source mapping.
 So it's lightweight.

 Because it doesn't provide shims, please only bundle "browser" or "neutral" packages that don't depend on Node built-in modules.